-- The deadline for declaring all taxes paid in the year you worked is April 15 of the following year. - If you work in the U.S. during two different years, you must file taxes twice. - If you do not file your tax declaration, you will not receive a tax refund and you could also have problems during future trips to the U.S.
+- The deadline for declaring all taxes paid in the year you worked is April 15 of the following year. - If you work in the U.S. during two different years, you must file taxes twice. - If you do not file your tax declaration, you may have problems during future trips to the U.S.

-In January, your Host Company is required by law to provide you with a declaration of the total amount of money you earned the year before and the total amount of each tax that you paid.
+At the beginning of the year, your Host Employer is required by law to provide you with a declaration of the total amount of money you earned the year before and the total amount of each tax that you paid.
 This statement is called a W-2 form, and it is used to file your Federal Income tax return.

-Make sure your employer has your current address in your home country so that they can send you your W-2 form.
-AAG is not able to provide your W-2 form; only your employer can give you this form.
+AAG does not issue W-2 form; only your employer can issue you this form.